Stepladder Safety Basics

 Are there any overhanging wires or tree branches that could cause a problem?
 Remove any obstacles in the work area.
 Be aware of weather conditions.
 Rain, snow, ice or wind could cause a stepladder to slip, or you might slip on a wet rung.
 Never place a stepladder in front of a door or opening.
 And use safety markers to notify others you are using a ladder.

 Never place a stepladder against a wall or building and try to climb the rungs.
 Always open the stepladder fully, making sure the spreaders between the legs are working properly.
 Set the stepladder on a firm, level foundation.
 The shoes should make complete contact with the surface on which they rest.

 Wear slip-resistant shoes that will help you grip the rungs as you climb.
 Flip flops, leather-soled or backless shoes should never be worn on a ladder.
 Wear comfortable clothing but not so loose that it might catch on parts of the ladder.

 Be in Good Health

 If you feel dizzy or off-balance, have been drinking alcohol, or are compromised in any way by age or health, do not climb a ladder.
 Wait until you feel better, or enlist the help of someone who is better able to safely climb the ladder.

 Touch Three Spots

-The top step or “top cap” of the ladder is not a step — it’s not made to stand on.
+The top step or “top cap” of the ladder is not a step — it’s not made to stand on — so try not to use your ladder like this.
 It is part of the “A” structure of the ladder and excess weight can cause the ladder to split.
 If you cannot reach from the second step from the top, use a longer ladder that will allow you to work in a safe position.
 Don’t ever try to move your ladder’s position while you are standing on it.

 Overreach can cause your ladder to slip or be pulled sideways and cause accidents.
 Do not extend your reach to a point too far from the ladder.
 Step down and move your supplies and your ladder to a closer location.